 Trail Map – We brought the map on our phone, though we ended up purchasing a map of the Algonquin Backpacking Trails for future reference.
 It was much more detailed than the one we had.

 Communication Device – About 75% of the trail has cell phone reception, so we didn’t bring a remote communication device.
-If you have a SPOT / personal locator beacon, or are considering buying one, I think it would be good to bring on the trail.
+If you have a SPOT / personal locator beacon or are considering buying one, I think it would be good to bring it on the trail.
 A Garmin InReach would be even better, but those get pretty pricey.
+I know have a Garmin inReach Mini and bring it everywhere with me.

 Wilderness First Aid Kit – Definitely bring a first aid kit!
 I have a post on how to build your own.
 For this trail specifically, a few important items to have would be: